mohsn13/Translation-Bot-Amazon-Lex/README.md

+# Translation Bot Created Using Amazon Lex

-**In this project, I built a language translation bot using Amazon Lex.**
+In this project, I built a language translation bot using Amazon Lex.

 The language translation bot developed using AWS services such as -